-Flax seeds are known to contain lignans, which are phytoestrogens.
+Flax seeds are known to contain lignans, which are a type of phytoestrogen.
 These phytoestrogens bind to estrogen receptor sites and reduce estrogen activity and tumor cell growth.
 In addition to lignans, flax seeds are packed with fiber and omega-3 fatty acids.
-Flax seeds come in golden and brown and can be ground up before consumption in order to increase absorption.
-Add flax to yogurts, smoothies, rice, or even to sauces such as our Flax Seed and Walnut Pesto.
+Flax seeds come in golden and brown and should be ground up before eating so your body can absorb its nutrients.

-Poppy seeds go as far back as Ancient Egyptian culture, where poppy seeds were initially harvested and later developed into a commercial crop all around the world.
-Poppy seeds contain ample amounts of calcium, iron, protein and fiber Poppy seeds have a light nutty flavor and are commonly used on breads and baked goods, or coupled with beets and lemons.
+Poppy seeds go as far back as Ancient Egypt, where they were initially harvested and later developed into a commercial crop all around the world.
+Poppy seeds contain ample amounts of calcium, iron, protein and fiber They have a light nutty flavor and are commonly used on breads and baked goods, or coupled with beets and lemons.

-Sesame seeds are among the oldest oilseed crops in the world.
-Sesame seeds contain magnesium and phytate (an antioxidant), which are both shown to have cancer preventing effects.
+Sesame seeds are among the oldest oilseed crops in the world, having been cultivated for over 3,000 years.
+Sesame seeds contain magnesium and the antioxidant phytate, which may both help reduce the risk of certain cancers.
 Further, these seeds are a source of calcium, iron and omega-6 fatty acids.
-Sesame seeds are widely used in many cuisines such as in tahini on mediterranean dishes, on top of sushi, as well as in sauces, dressings, salads, and grain products.
+Sesame seeds are widely used in many dishes around the world such as in tahini in the Mediterranean region, on sushi, in sauces, dressings, salads, and grain products.